 Michigan Operation Lifesaver is an active, continuous public information and education program designed to help prevent crashes at highway/rail grade-crossings.
 In addition, the goal is to eliminate trespasser incidents along the railroad rights-of-way.

-All 50 states and 13 foreign countries have OL programs with volunteer presenters at the grassroots level who will come to your organization to make an interesting presentation.
+States across the U.S. and several foreign countries have OL programs.
+MI OL's trained volunteer presenters will come to your organization to make an interesting presentation.

 Michigan Operation Lifesaver is a non-profit 501 (c) (3) organization.